OpenEvalProject/evals/manuscripts/elife-74913/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/04pp8hn57 Ophthalmo-Immunology, University Medical Center Utrecht, Utrecht University Utrecht Netherlands
+1. Ophthalmo-Immunology, University Medical Center Utrecht, Utrecht University Utrecht Netherlands ([ROR:04pp8hn57](https://ror.org/04pp8hn57))
-2. https://ror.org/04pp8hn57 Center for Translational Immunology, University Medical Center Utrecht, Utrecht University Utrecht Netherlands
+2. Center for Translational Immunology, University Medical Center Utrecht, Utrecht University Utrecht Netherlands ([ROR:04pp8hn57](https://ror.org/04pp8hn57))
-3. https://ror.org/04pp8hn57 Department of Ophthalmology, University Medical Center Utrecht, Utrecht University Utrecht Netherlands
+3. Department of Ophthalmology, University Medical Center Utrecht, Utrecht University Utrecht Netherlands ([ROR:04pp8hn57](https://ror.org/04pp8hn57))
-4. https://ror.org/04pp8hn57 Department of Rheumatology & Clinical Immunology, University Medical Center Utrecht, Utrecht University Utrecht Netherlands
+4. Department of Rheumatology & Clinical Immunology, University Medical Center Utrecht, Utrecht University Utrecht Netherlands ([ROR:04pp8hn57](https://ror.org/04pp8hn57))
-5. https://ror.org/04pp8hn57 University Medical Center Utrecht and Utrecht University Utrecht Netherlands
+5. University Medical Center Utrecht and Utrecht University Utrecht Netherlands ([ROR:04pp8hn57](https://ror.org/04pp8hn57))

 † Corresponding author

 ## Abstract

-Type I interferons (IFNs) promote the expansion of subsets of CD1c+ conventional dendritic cells (CD1c+ DCs), but the molecular basis of CD1c+ DCs involvement in conditions not associated without elevated type I IFNs remains unclear.
-We analyzed CD1c+ DCs from two cohorts of non-infectious uveitis patients and healthy donors using RNA-sequencing followed by high-dimensional flow cytometry to characterize the CD1c+ DC populations.
-We report that the CD1c+ DCs pool from patients with non-infectious uveitis is skewed toward a gene module with the chemokine receptor CX3CR1 as the key hub gene.
+Background:Type I interferons (IFNs) promote the expansion of subsets of CD1c+ conventional dendritic cells (CD1c+ DCs), but the molecular basis of CD1c+ DCs involvement in conditions not associated without elevated type I IFNs remains unclear.Methods:We analyzed CD1c+ DCs from two cohorts of non-infectious uveitis patients and healthy donors using RNA-sequencing followed by high-dimensional flow cytometry to characterize the CD1c+ DC populations.Results:We report that the CD1c+ DCs pool from patients with non-infectious uveitis is skewed toward a gene module with the chemokine receptor CX3CR1 as the key hub gene.
 We confirmed these results in an independent case–control cohort and show that the disease-associated gene module is not mediated by type I IFNs.
 An analysis of peripheral blood using flow cytometry revealed that CX3CR1+ DC3s were diminished, whereas CX3CR1− DC3s were not.
-Stimulated CX3CR1+ DC3s secrete high levels of inflammatory cytokines, including TNF-alpha, and CX3CR1+ DC3 like cells can be detected in inflamed eyes of patients.
-These results show that CX3CR1+ DC3s are implicated in non-infectious uveitis and can secrete proinflammatory mediators implicated in its pathophysiology.
-The presented work is supported by UitZicht (project number #2014-4, #2019-10, and #2021-4).
+Stimulated CX3CR1+ DC3s secrete high levels of inflammatory cytokines, including TNF-alpha, and CX3CR1+ DC3 like cells can be detected in inflamed eyes of patients.Conclusions:These results show that CX3CR1+ DC3s are implicated in non-infectious uveitis and can secrete proinflammatory mediators implicated in its pathophysiology.Funding:The presented work is supported by UitZicht (project number #2014-4, #2019-10, and #2021-4).
 The funders had no role in the design, execution, interpretation, or writing of the study.

 ## Introduction